Blog

 Flexible Scaling

-With cloud servers, medical laboratories can easily scale resources up or down in real-time to match current demand.
+With cloud servers, medical laboratories can easily scale resources up or down to match current demand.
 This offers far greater flexibility than traditional on-premise servers, which require costly hardware purchases to scale up and often result in wasted capacity when demand decreases.

 Recovery and Continuity